 The amount of annual contribution required to fund the Plan is comprised of an employer normal cost payment and a payment on the unfunded actuarial accrued liability.
-This total amount is then divided by the projected payroll for active members to determine the funding rate of 219.06% of payroll.

-Effective July 1, 2012, the recommended contribution is based on a 24-year amortization of the unfunded actuarial accrued liability.
-As of July 1, 2015, there are 21 years remaining on this schedule.

-Prior to July 1, 2012, the amortization period was 30 years with 18 years remaining as of July 1, 2011.
+Effective July 1, 2012, the recommended contribution is based on a 24-year level dollar amortization of the unfunded actuarial accrued liability as adopted by the Pension System's Board of Trustees.
+As of June 30, 2016, there are 20 years remaining on this schedule.
+Prior to July 1, 2012, the recommended contribution was based on a 30-year level percent of pay amortization method with 18 years remaining as of July 1, 2011.